Hdoc1509/hrc/packages/input/README.md

 ## API

-See documentation below for reference to all of the props and classes available for the following components:
+See documentation below for reference to all of the props, classes and CSS custom properties available for the following components:

 - [`<Input />`](docs/Input.md)
 - [`<Textarea />`](docs/Textarea.md)

-## Customization
+## General Customization

-You can customize the input, label and helper text by using the following CSS custom properties:
+You can customize the label, placeholder and helper text for any of the previously mentioned components.

+### CSS Custom Properties

 ```css
 /* YOU CAN USE ANY SELECTOR YOU WANT */